-• Creating grade-level Long Range Plans and Unit Plans that are developed utilizing the 2010 Minnesota K-12 academic standards in English Language Arts (ELA) that includes phonemic awareness, phonics, fluency, vocabulary development, and reading comprehension.

-- Implementing research-based curriculum resource Units of Study in Reading, Writing and Phonics created by Lucy Calkins and the Teachers College Reading and Writing Project contributors. - Constructing a balanced literacy block for all students in grades K-5. - Ensuring all students have access to Tier 1 grade level standards during whole group instruction and working to ensure that students are not pulled during this time. - Development of plans for implementing an intensive, four week "jumpstart" school experience for students entering Kindergarten at HCPA to ensure that students are successful with Kindergarten curriculum.
-Approximately 74% of students entering Kindergarten at HCPA have no pre-Kindergarten experience (data based on 2018-2019 students). - Targeted Instruction block every day for teachers to respond to student needs based on data from common formative assessments. - Participating in Professional Learning Communities focused on the Teach-Assess cycle focused on literacy data and instruction.
+- Continuing to partner with MDE as an Implementation Site to ensure fidelity of implementation of Science of Reading content knowledge and instructional practices through the use of the Language Essentials for Teachers of Reading and Spelling (LETRS) professional development and training program.
+This training was originally pursued in response to HCPA's root cause analysis and need for training on effective literacy practices.
+In the 2021-2022 school year, HCPA will expand training to all K-5 homeroom, ELL and Special Education teachers. - Creating grade-level Long Range Plans and Unit Plans that are developed utilizing the 2010 Minnesota K-12 academic standards in English Language Arts (ELA) that includes phonemic awareness, phonics, fluency, vocabulary development, and reading comprehension. - Implementing evidence-based curriculum resources such as the Heggerty Phonemic Awareness Curriculum, lessons from the West Virginia's Reading First Phonics, Core Knowledge Language Arts (CKLA), and Units of Study in Reading, Writing and Phonics created by Lucy Calkins and the Teachers College Reading and Writing Project contributors. - Constructing a literacy block that covers phonological and phonemic awareness, phonic decoding, fluency, vocabulary, comprehension for all students in grades K-5. - Ensuring all students have access to Tier 1 grade level standards during whole group instruction and working to ensure that students are not pulled during this time. - Targeted Instruction block every day for teachers to respond to student needs based on data from diagnostic and common formative assessments through interventions, remediation and extensions. - Participating in Professional Learning Communities focused on the Teach-Assess cycle focused on literacy data and instruction.